wp-plugins/custom-team-manager/readme.txt

 * Excellent CSS3 modern effects.
 * Easy to customize (if needed).
 * Automatic members page creation.
-* Limit number of team member to display.
+* Option to specify number of team members to display.
 * Custom CSS option.

 = How To Use =